UW-UPL/UPLInterviewPrep/README.md

 Questions and solutions for the interview prep from 1/28/16

 ## Questions
-The questions can be found in the file `questions.pdf`.
+The questions can be found in the file [questions.pdf](questions.pdf).

 ## Solutions
 Solutions to problems can be found in the corresponding `q*` directory for the problem number.